7 Best Pickleball Paddle Sets of 2026 (2-Pack, 4-Pack & Net Bundle)

 Check Included Accessories Before You Buy

 Not all sets advertise their accessories honestly.
 Before purchasing, verify: how many balls are included and whether they’re USAPA-approved balls or generic plastic fillers; whether the bag has structured paddle pockets or is just an open tote; and whether the net in any bundle set uses a steel or metal frame (durable) or fiberglass poles (cheaper, less durable).
 If the product listing doesn’t specify the ball model or bag construction, treat those accessories as low-quality until proven otherwise.
-The best sets — Selkirk, Franklin, ONIX, PRO-SPIN — name their included accessories specifically because they’re proud of what they’ve included.
+The best sets — Selkirk, Franklin, PRO-SPIN — name their included accessories specifically because they’re proud of what they’ve included.

 For players who are still deciding whether a set or individual paddles is the right approach, our overview of the best pickleball paddles gives you a complete view of the standalone paddle market alongside the set options.